octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.37 - 2025-12-29 =
+* Added support for importing properties from PropConnect
+* Added support for propctrl image URLs being sent with query string
+* Added new types garage and office to Idealista export property type mapping

 = 2.5.36 - 2025-12-12 =
 * Added support for v6 of the propCtrl API used for agency integrations as opposed to importing from portals